Chronology

 May 1996

-Creates a foam core maquette and a collage for a hologram of a domestic interior commissioned by the C-Project based in Miami Beach.
+Creates a model for a hologram of a domestic interior commissioned by the C-Project based in Miami Beach.
 Unhappy with the results, abandons the idea.
-Concurrently begins work on maquettes of sculptures of a Pyramid and several Houses that rely on inverted angles to create the illusion of three-dimensionality.

 May 19, 1996